 Complementing the research methods training offered by the summer school, the SSDA also functions as a professional networking opportunity for aspiring academics.
 With over 500 social scientists from over 200 institutions and over 40 different countries each year, the SSDA Summer School brings together substantial clusters of individuals working on similar topics with similar methods.
 These relationships forged at SSDA have formed the core of collaborations and professional relationships that have greatly enhanced international careers for social science academics.
 The numerous activities throughout each session provide many opportunities for interaction with instructors and students.

 The SSDA summer school provides access to training equivalent to that offered by the world’s most prestigious social science programs.
 The summer school’s instructors are based at institutions throughout the US and Europe, and most others have significant experience teaching at institutions outside the UK.
 Thus, the school provides a unique opportunity within a single event to interact with other researchers from around the world, bringing with them a diverse range of perspectives on methods teaching and learning.

 Intensive methods instruction.

 Each of our over 40 modules is designed to be small enough to facilitate individual instruction.
-Modules are focused on student needs and geared to the aid the improvement of each participant’s academic projects, such as the PhD thesis or post-doctoral project.
-To maximise the quality of the education environment, our application process aims to admit participants into modules based on background and preparation.
+Modules are focused on student needs and geared to aid the improvement of each participant’s academic projects, such as the PhD thesis or post-doctoral project.
+Our application process aims to admit participants into modules based on background and preparation to maximize the quality of the education environment.
 Because of this highly student-focused process, each participant has the opportunity to make considerable progress on the skills relevant to their own research during each module’s 35 hours of lecture and lab experience.